leukipp/reddit-data/README.md

 ```

 ## Usage
-Use the dataset availabe at [Kaggle](https://www.kaggle.com/leukipp/reddit-finance-data) or generate your own one:
+Use the dataset available at [Kaggle](https://www.kaggle.com/leukipp/reddit-finance-data) or generate your own one:

 ### Environment
 ```sh